What is a Niche Travel Blogger

 Steen’s first visit to Japan was a 2-week trip in 2014.
-A visit he knew immediately was far too little, and has therefore subsequently visited the country 2-3 weeks each year.
+A visit he knew immediately was far too little.
+Since then he has subsequently visited the country 2-3 weeks each year.

-Steen is deeply fascinated by the beautiful country, and writes captivating and detailed articles about everything from culture, religion and ancient temples, to proud food traditions and etiquette.
+Steen is deeply fascinated by the beautiful country.
+He writes captivating and detailed articles about everything from culture & religion to ancient temples, traditions & etiquette.

 The selected niche Travel Blogs are written in random order and evaluated according on the following;

 √ The blog has personality and is written in Danish